VietnamOfficial Name: Socialist Republic of Vietnam

 The Government of Vietnam treats the use of falsified travel documents very seriously.
 Travelers attempting to enter Vietnam for any purpose with an altered or otherwise fraudulent travel document are likely to face criminal prosecution and possible imprisonment.

-If you arrive without an appropriate Vietnamese visa, exemption document, or written approval for a visa upon arrival, you will not be permitted to enter and will be subject to immediate deportation.
-Vietnamese visas are usually valid for only one entry, unless the traveler specifically requests a multiple-entry visa, for which there may be an increased fee.
-If you are planning to leave Vietnam and re-enter from another country, be sure that your visa is multiple entry.
+To enter Vietnam, you need a valid U.S. passport with at least six months validity remaining beyond the date of your arrival and a Vietnamese visa, a visa exemption document, or a written approval letter for a visa upon arrival.
+You may obtain a visa or a visa exemption document from a Vietnamese embassy or consulate prior to traveling to Vietnam.
+To obtain a written approval letter, you must contact a travel agency prior to departure for Vietnam.
+U.S. citizens have reported unscrupulous travel agencies taking advantage of travelers and charging extremely high fees upon landing.
+If you arrive without an appropriate Vietnamese visa, exemption document, or written approval for a visa upon arrival, you will be denied entry and subject to immediate deportation.
+Vietnamese visas are usually valid for a single entry, unless the traveler specifically requests a multiple-entry visa, which may incur additional fees.
+If you plan to leave Vietnam and re-enter from another country, be sure that your visa is multiple entry.
 If it is only single entry, you will have to obtain another visa prior to returning to Vietnam.

 Please be aware that Vietnam has two fees: 1) the visa fee and 2) the visa processing fee.
-The visa fees are sometimes posted on the Vietnamese Embassy's website, but U.S. Embassy and Consulate officials have received reports of processing fees varying from one applicant to another and from one issuing entity to another.
+The visa fees are sometimes posted on the Vietnamese Embassy's website, but U.S. Embassy and Consulate officials have received reports of processing fees that vary from one applicant to another and from one issuing entity to another.
+We have also received reports of additional fees being charged by Vietnamese officials at land borders.
 We have brought this concern to the attention of Vietnamese officials, but the problem persists.

 Visit the Vietnamese Embassy's website for the most current visa information.
 The Vietnamese Embassy’s website also releases warnings about websites suspected of being fraudulent and strongly recommends U.S. citizens not make online visa applications to these websites.